 Knowledge production and dissemination, particularly within the context of team-based digital scholarship, necessitates the coordination of a complex communication network.
 In a collaborative, interdisciplinary space, data is gathered and research is conducted in a variety of environments, but meaningful information is best ultimately stored in a reliable, shared location.

 Within the specific context of the Visual Media Workshop at the University of Pittsburgh, we have been proactively working on a communal and consistent system for storing the documentation that emerges in the process of conducting our collaborative research.
 Although each researcher has their own data-collection and drafting processes, the team is making a concerted effort to apply a common strategy to its communal research documentation by using the concept of “reliable sites.”
-Reliable sites of project documentation designate those locations that we agree are communally-kept and community-essential, and they are therefore watched over by us all.
+Reliable sites of project documentation designate those locations–whether physical or digital–that we agree are communally-kept and community-essential, and they are therefore watched over by us all.
 We all also commit to keeping these locations filled with timely, reliable, and accurate information.
 In our practice, we have found that there are a few keys to maintaining effective “reliable sites,” and we offer ours below.

 Keep the Number of Locations Small